 If I were anonymous, I would tell you about my recent performance review at work.
 Don’t get me wrong; it was not negative.
 There were “Suggestions for Improvement,” of course, but those are normal and expected.
 These days I’m supposed to have a performance review every four months, with the Big Annual Extravaganza Review taking place in April — a recap of the four previous reviews, a comprehensive self assessment, meetings with my coach, conversations about goals, and questions like “Will you be going for the such-and-such certification this year?”
 Although I realize they serve a purpose, I kind of hate performance reviews.

-If I were anonymous, I would go into detail about why this post speaks to me.
-Instead, I’ll share a few quotes:
+If I were anonymous, I would go into detail about why this post about quitting your job speaks to me.
+[Blog post no longer active] Instead, I’ll share a few quotes:

 Do you want to follow the masses, affording yourself an even-keeled, average, run-of-the-mills life?
 Yes, you will most likely see your next paycheck, the one that comes every 2 weeks.
 But what you give in return is your life. […]